stephensong/elementary/README.md

 The fork-and-branch workflow is used to manage changes to the project's source code.
 This allows individual contributors to work in isolation without interfering with anyone else's work.

+The steps are as follows:

 #### 1. Fork

 From the project's GitHub page, click "Fork".
 The project's repository will be cloned in your own GitHub account.
-The fork is your "origin" repository, while the main one is referred to as the "upstream" repository.
+The fork is your "origin" repository, while the main project repository is referred to as the "upstream" repository.

 #### 2. Clone